MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsEmergencyCallingExtendedNotification.md

 ```

 ### -NotificationDialOutNumber
 This parameter represents the PSTN number which can be dialed out if NotificationMode is set to either of the two Conference values.
+The PSTN phone cannot be unmuted even when the NotificationMode is set to ConferenceUnMuted.

 ```yaml
 Type: String